Physical Therapy FAQs

 What does the title “Physical Therapist Assistant” or “PTA” after someone’s name mean?

-Passed the National Physical Therapy Exam (NPTE®) for physical therapist assistants.
-This exam is based on a comprehensive practice analysis conducted to determine critical knowledge, skills and abilities of physical therapist assistants.
+- Passed the National Physical Therapy Exam (NPTE®) for physical therapist assistants.
+This exam is based on a comprehensive practice analysis conducted to determine the critical knowledge, skills, and abilities of physical therapist assistants.